billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 Then request "https://localhost:7098/asset" in Postman (or the browser) and verify it works.
 (Note:
-Here I have uploaded a 'medium.txt' file which is 1000 lines (32,000 bytes) for easier testing, as the 32MB responses tend to choke some tools.
+Here I have uploaded a 'medium.txt' file which is 1000 lines (32,000 bytes) for easier testing, as the 32MB responses tend to make some tools a little slow to work with.
 This I put into a container named `assets` on the Azure Storage account).

 Great.
 So how about requesting a range?
 Let's try.
-(Note: The network traffic is showing the chunked encoding data now.
-0x7d00 is 32,000, so the full length of the blob in these tests).

 ```txt
 GET https://localhost:7098/asset HTTP/1.1
 Range: bytes=1024-2047